 An example of this is by helping scientists and planners better understand, utilise, manage and conserve biodiversity.
 They can use data extracted from museum specimen labels and field note books for many uses, including:

-- understanding the relationships between species (important in determining potential agricultural pests or potential medical applications);
+- Understanding the relationships between species (important in determining potential agricultural pests or potential medical applications);

-- the distribution of species (for understanding how best to conserve individual species or ecosystems);
+- The distribution of species (for understanding how best to conserve individual species or ecosystems);

-- identification of species from morphological or genetic characters (for example being able to identify birds involved in aircraft incidents).
+- Identification of species from morphological or genetic characters (for example being able to identify birds involved in aircraft incidents).

 This data, once captured, becomes available through a broad range of mechanisms that make it accessible to the scientific and broader communities.
-These mechanisms include websites such as:
+These mechanisms might include websites such as:

 - Individual institutions collections and associated databases